-I posted this two years ago, but I’m repeating today for several reasons.
+I posted this three years ago, but I’m repeating today for several reasons.
 It’s been just about the most popular post on this site.
 Second, everyone now is scrambling for “the” recipe for their turkey.
 Third, we tend to repeat our meal on Thanksgiving so why not repeat here the best recipes for this important American holiday.

 Suzi and I are about to have our 26th Thanksgiving together.
 Believe me, we’ve tried a lot of things.
 There was that nasty goose idea where we nearly burned down the house.
 You think ducks have a fat problem?
 We’ve had turducken, deep fried turkey and even swathed a bird in puff pastry, complete with pastry cutouts of leaves and vines.
 It was beautiful.
 And it was so much work I have been informed by my wife to never, never request it again.
 Don’t worry about me, folks.
 I’ll find a way.